AndriusJo/Travel/README.md

 At this point there are two options:

-Option 1 (Using the .exe file, which waas generated for windows x86, so may not work on other machines):
+Option 1 (Using the .exe file, which was generated for windows x86, so may not work on other machines):
 1. Open the terminal.
 2. Change the directory to the "Published" folder (use the cd command).
 3. Write the command ** .\Travel nameoflocationfile nameofregionfile nameofoutputfile ** (The output file name is optional). e.g. ** .\Travel locations.json regions.json matches.json **.